-Spectacular Lakhsman Sagar luxury hotel, which was once a royal hunting lodge, is perched on a ridge in the Pali district of Rajasthan.
+Spectacular Lakhsman Sagar was once a royal hunting lodge and is perched on a ridge in the Pali district of Rajasthan.
 Its design has been inspired by the culture of the region, and numerous activities are offered that give guests an insight into the surrounding rural area.
 These include breakfast at a villager's home among the fields, horse safaris, village visits, exploring old forts, nature walks, and visits to local industry such as chilli drying and wholesaling, and making of bricks by hand.

 Grassroutes started in 2005 with the aim of creating livelihood opportunities for rural India.
 They've since helped develop 12 villages across three states for community-based tourism.
 Purushwadi, in Maharashtra, was their first village.
 Various unique activities are possible depending on the time of year, including watching fireflies in June, and the cultivation of rice.
 Grassroutes organizes small group fixed departure trips, curated experiences such as Warli art workshops and writers retreats, as well as custom packages based on the interests of guests.